stavrosdidakis/Arduino-Snippets/README.md

 # Arduino Snippets
-A collection of Arduino sketches that can assist in developing larger works
+A collection of Arduino sketches